Overview

 Eligibility

-- 2.75 cumulative GPA or better at the time of application
+• 2.5 cumulative GPA or better at the time of application review

 Program Description

-Participants of this program will collaborate with students from the University of Applied Sciences and Arts of Southern Switzerland as they learn how to deliver effective technical presentations in a European setting and are introduced to Italian language, and the culture of northern Italy and Switzerland’s Italian language-speaking canton of Ticino.
-Students will stay in Como near the foot of the Alps in Italy’s stunning Lake District with frequent travel across the border to Switzerland.
-This program includes explorations of nearby villages and cities where participants will learn about local economies, products, customs, history, and traditions.
-It is anticipated that this year’s program will travel overnight to Cremona, Italy.
-At this location, students will cultivate knowledge related to both culture and technical processes, such as cheese production, violin-making and culinary practices.
+Participants of this program will learn how to deliver effective technical presentations in a European setting and are introduced to the Italian language and the culture.
+Students will stay in Como near the foot of the Alps in Italy’s stunning Lake District near the Swiss border.
+This program may include explorations of nearby villages and cities where participants will learn about local economies, typical products, customs, history, and traditions which they will serve as a foundation to develop technical and intercultural communication skills.

 Dates